renvder/cf-workers-nav/README.md

 * **🔒 Password Protection**: Hide sensitive links behind an admin password—visible only when logged in.
 Failed logins are rate-limited (5 wrong attempts locks that IP for 15 minutes).
 * **📂 Flexible Data Management**: Add, edit, or delete links directly on the page.
 Supports importing HTML bookmarks from Chrome/Edge, plus JSON import/export.
 Every save automatically keeps a backup of the previous data (at most one per 10 minutes, latest 10 kept).
 * **🩺 One-Click Check** (login required): Check whether each site is reachable and how fast it responds, right from your browser.
+* **🖼️ Sharp, Bandwidth-Friendly Icons**: Icons are resized and re-encoded (AVIF/WebP where supported) at the edge, and served via `srcset` so Retina, 4K and 5K screens get a crisp icon while ordinary screens don't download more than they need.
+Requires **Image Resizing** to be turned on for your domain (see below).
 * **🔍 Multi-Engine Search**: Search via Google, Bing, or DuckDuckGo, or perform instant quick searches across your saved bookmarks.

 ## Interface Preview